Tarunreddy2806/Tarunreddy2806/README.md

 - 👋 Hi, I’m @Tarunreddy2806
-- 👀 I’m interested in Coding
+- 👀 I’m interested in contributions
-- 🌱 I’m currently learning Python;Html;c;c++;java;machinelearning&artificialintelligence
+- 🌱 I’m currently learning Python, Html, c, c++, java, Machinelearning&Artificialintelligence
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me tarunramireddy123@gmail.com
+- 📫 How to reach me tarunramireddy2864@gmail.com

 <!---
 Tarunreddy2806/Tarunreddy2806 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.